 - Bell Pepper, Radishes & Onion — our crunchy and flavorful veggies of choice to spice this salad up nicely and add lots of color and micronutrients.

 - Fresh Rocket — after all, you came here for a rocket salad; if it’s too much for you, swap some of it for a milder leafy green, such as romaine or baby spinach.

 - Mustard Dressing — our 3-ingredient, oil-free and customizable go-to for many, many salad bowls that brings all ingredients together very nicely.

 This salad works with all different kinds of veggies you want to add in, by the way.
-We also like to top it with some chopped fruit sometimes or add fresh herbs to it.
+We sometimes like to top it with chopped fruit or add fresh herbs to it.

 Quick Oil-Free Vegan Mustard Dressing

 One of the focus areas of a whole food plant-based diet is sauces or dressings!
 Because this way of eating encourages us to omit all added oils, many people are left wondering how in the world they should enjoy their salads now.